priya-gitTest/Python-Packaging-with-Pixi/episodes/6_extra.md

 - Learn how to use Pixi to run your project.
 - Learn how to make a release unavialable or undo that.
-- Learn how to use dynamic versioing and release from via codespaces.

 ::::::::::::::::::::::::::::::::::::::::::::::::